-Hunter's historical novel, Disembodied Spirits, has won 3rd place in the Forever Yours 'All Voices, All Loves,' contest, Dec 2019, sponsored by Grand Central/HarperCollins.
+Hunter's diverse historical novel, Disembodied Spirits, has won 3rd place in the Forever Yours 'All Voices, All Loves,' contest, Jan.
+2020, sponsored by Grand Central/HarperCollins.

 Hunter's nature writing is part of the current exhibit at the Beinecke Library at Yale University called, “Preserving Land and Legacy: Writers and Artists Connecting to Nature at Edwin Way Teale’s Trail Wood.”

-Several craft essays, including, "Words Melt Away," and "The Ultra-Novelist," are available to read on the Science Fiction Writers of American website.
+Several craft essays, including, "The Ultra-Novelist," are available to read on the Science Fiction Writers of America website.

 To learn more about Hunter's philosophies, please visit here.

-Hunter supports the follow campaign.
-Click to learn more.
+Hunter supports the following campaign.
+Click the squirrel to learn more.